ravisharma-dev/OML-R/OML4R-LiveLabs-Script-10.md

 # Task 3: Visualize data

 In this section we will try to visualize some of the data provided in the dataset.
 This includes drawing plots, graphs, and histograms, etc.

 16. Data visualization: Plot the age attribute using box plot.
+This can help see the concentration of customers in specific age bands and relative number of outliers, etc.

 ````
 boxplot(CUST_INSUR_LTV$AGE)
 ````

-17: Data visualization: Simple plot (salary)
+17: Data visualization: Simple plot (salary).

 ````
 plot(CUST_INSUR_LTV$SALARY/1000)
 ````

-18. Data visualization: See data in histogram, pie chart (TBD)
+18. Data visualization: Histograms help see distribution of data / attributes in range bands.
+R/ORE transparently identifies what it sees as appropriate band ranges.
+See data in histogram, pie chart (TBD)

 ````
 hist(CUST_INSUR_LTV$SALARY/1000)
 ````

-19. Data visualization: Check outliers on a box plot
+19. Data visualization: Check outliers on a box plot.

 ````
 out <- boxplot.stats(CUST_INSUR_LTV$AGE)$out